 People call it different things – distributed organizing, member-led campaigning, wildfire activism.
-Regardless of the name, there is a central goal: to harness a community’s bottom-up energy to work for changes, large and small, that create leaderful movements more powerful than those directed by organizational staff alone.
+Regardless of the name, there is a central goal: to harness a community’s bottom-up energy to work for changes, large and small, that create leaderful movements more powerful than those directed by centralized or professionalized staff alone.

 Many organizations have proven that this way of organizing can work to generate both growth and impact, and there are many more groups who have the potential to benefit from this model.
 However, these successes don’t mean that you can just set up a platform, snap your fingers, and suddenly have hundreds of successful campaigns, events, and groups run by members.
 It takes careful planning and an investment across your organization to launch a successful program.

 Very few of your members are ready to spontaneously create a new campaign, host an impactful event, or effectively lead a group at the drop of a hat.
 The key to a successful distributed organizing model is to prepare your members so that they’re ready to lead in their communities, and then support them along the way.